Understanding ARIMA models for machine learning

 To understand how an ARIMA model functions, there are three terms within the name that you will need to better understand:

-• Integrated I(d) - The difference is taken d times until the original series becomes stationary.
+• Integrated I(d): The difference is taken d times until the original series becomes stationary.
 A stationary time series is one whose properties do not depend on the time at which the series is observed.

 Graphs taken from Forecasting: Principles and Practice (2nd ed) by Rob J Hyndman and George Athanasopoulos (https://otexts.com/fpp2/arima.html)

-• Moving average MA(q) - A moving average model uses a regression-like model on past forecast errors.
-Here, ε is white noise at time t, c is a constant, and θs are parameters
+• Moving average MA(q): A moving average model uses a regression-like model on past forecast errors.
+Here, ε is white noise at time t, c is a constant and θs are parameters:

-The ARIMA methodology is a statistical method for analyzing and building a forecasting model which best represents a time series by modeling the correlations in the data.
+The ARIMA methodology is a statistical method for analyzing and building a forecasting model that best represents a time series by modeling the correlations in the data.
 Owing to purely statistical approaches, ARIMA models only need the historical data of a time series to generalize the forecast and manage to increase prediction accuracy while keeping the model parsimonious.

-Lastly, similar to all forecasting methods, by being backward looking, ARIMA models are not good at long term forecasts and are poor at predicting turning points.
+Lastly, similar to all forecasting methods, by being backward-looking, ARIMA models are not good at long-term forecasts and are poor at predicting turning points.
 They can also be computationally expensive.

 Neha Bora, Principal Associate, Data Science